Performing Arts Grant Program

 Compliance

-Compliance with licensing and insurance requirements established by the facility at which the performance will be held is required.
-If the applicant’s production requires performance or staging rights, the applicant should include a letter indicating that rights have been secured.
-Please provide a copy of the Performance Rights License with the completed application.
+Compliance with licensing and insurance requirements, including those established by the facility at which the performance will be held, is required.
+If the proposed project requires performance or staging rights, the applicant is responsible for securing those rights.
 Applicant shall perform all work in accordance with applicable laws, codes and regulations required by all authorities having jurisdiction over such work.

 Final Report and Payment

-Grant recipients will be required to submit an invoice after the performance and an evaluation form detailing audience attendance, comments, and zip code tally.
+Grant recipients are required to submit an invoice after the performance and an evaluation form detailing audience attendance, comments, and zip code tally.
+We recommend that grantees register for direct deposit with the Culver City Finance Department.
+City staff can assist with that process.

 Special Permits